svenssonjoel/svenssonjoel.github.com/pages-2021/src/cortex-m-assembler-2-gpio/index.md

 it is said to be "floating".

-The code above, configures the PD0 - PD3 pins to be PULL DOWN pins. this means that internally in the "chip" some switches (transistors) will be configured in such a way that the pins are connected to ground via a large resistor.
+The code above, configures the PD0 - PD3 pins to be PULL DOWN pins.
+This means that internally in the "chip", some switches (transistors) will be configured in such a way that the pins are connected to ground via a large resistor.
 With this configuration the pin will never be in a floating state as it is either pulled to +3V by the button or pulled